|

 The MacCleod

 Brothers.
-Ernie on the drums, and horn man Duncan play weekly at
+Ernie on the drums, and horn man Duncan sometimes play at

 the Plaza on Sunday evenings.
 Families gather to listen to the